MarekO-Dev/fibonacci_sequence/README.md

     ```

-3. Clone repository to this above folder
+3. Clone repository to this above folder and cd into it

     ```bash

     git clone https://github.com/MarekO-Dev/fibonacci_sequence
+    cd fibonacci_sequence

     ```